Julie Anne Genter: In opposition, 2011–2017

-In Government, 2017–present
+In Government, 2017–2023

-Genter was appointed Minister for Women and Associate Minister of both Health and Transport in the Green-supported Labour–New Zealand First coalition government.
+When the Labour Party and the Green Party formed a new government with New Zealand First, Genter was appointed Minister for Women and Associate Minister of both Health and Transport.
 Genter chose to take her oath to the Crown in Te Reo Māori along with other members, for which she was praised by political colleagues and members of the public.

 In 2018 Genter added Civil Aviation to her portfolio as Associate Minister of Transport, after Transport Minister Phil Twyford was reported for making a phone call from an airplane preparing for departure.

 Genter was re-elected to Parliament on the Green party list in the October 2020 New Zealand election, when the Greens earned 7.9% of the popular vote.
 Labour formed a majority government, and invited only the co-leaders of the Green Party to join Cabinet.
 Genter therefore stood down from her ministerial portfolios, but was granted retention of the title "The Honourable" for life in recognition of her term as a member of the Executive Council.

 Genter was named Green Party spokesperson for Building and Construction, COVID-19 Response, Customs, Energy and Resources, Finance, Infrastructure, Local Government, State Owned Enterprises, Transport, and Urban Development.

+In opposition, 2023–present

+At the 2023 general election, Genter stood as a 'two-tick' candidate, seeking both the party vote and electorate vote.
+The campaign was successful, with the Rongotai electorate choosing a non-Labour representative for the first time ever.
+Genter received 2,717 more votes than Labour's candidate, Fleur Fitzsimons and almost twice as many votes as the third-placed National Party candidate.

+On 29 November 2023, Genter assumed the Green Party's transport, infrastructure, urban development, building and construction, economic development, and state owned enterprises spokesperson portfolios.